Which class should I take?

 We can’t tell you for sure when a class is coming back again, (we usually schedule about 1 – 2 months in advance) but we are happy to add your email address to that class’s notification list and let you know the next time we post a session!
 Just email us at firstname.lastname@example.org, let us know which class you’d like to be notified about, and we’ll add you to the list!

 - Proof of current rabies for all classes other than Puppy Manners and Adolescent Manners

 - Proof of current DHLPP/DH2PP vaccine for all adult classes

 - Proof of at least 2 in the series of DHLPP/DH2PP vaccines for puppy and adolescent classes and playgroups

 Bordatella, leptospirosis and canine flu vaccine are not required.

 Please note – our trainers do not have access to SF SPCA hospital records!
 Please bring proof of vaccination to the first week of every class - even if you've showed them before for another program.
 Paper records or online records displayed on a smartphone are fine.

 Do you have dog training classes at both SF SPCA campuses?

-We do not offer group training classes with dogs at our Pacific Heights Campus.
+We do not offer group training classes with dogs at our Pacific Heights Campus - we do not have a large enough space to safely and effectively accommodate a group dog training class at that location.
 All group dog training classes take place at our Mission Campus, in one of our three indoor dog training spaces.